 Starring: Amin Joseph, Maria-Elena Laas, Benjamin Mouton

 For one, I can appreciate what this movie is offering; instead of using gimmicky casts and cheesy plot holes, Blood Shed has a serious tone that's relaying a message against war, showing the side effects of training people to fight and kill anyone for the sake of their country.
 This is quite a big gig for a slasher to tackle, perhaps too big and frankly, I'm not really that interested; politics bore me to death and this movie didn't click right for me despite the good intentions.
-I guess I'm just the kind of guy whose brain switches off whenever I watch a movie of this sort, hoping for an hour and a half of escapism before I work my arse off in the next day.
+I guess I'm just the kind of guy whose brain switches off whenever I watch a movie of this sort, hoping for an hour and a half of escapism before I work my arse off the next day.

-I also have a few beef with the killer and their killings; as mentioned above, the killer's an old vet who had gone cold-hearted crazy with the killings that he no longer think or reason straight.
-He has can't find any further meaning to his life so he just functions based on his programmed instinct.
+I also have a few beef with the killer and their killings; as mentioned above, the killer's an old veteran who had gone cold-hearted crazy with the killings that he no longer think or reason straight.
+He can't find any further meaning to his life so he just functions based on his programmed instinct.
 This is cool and all in a fictional horror film point of view but the age and physique of this guy is anything but imposing.
-He had a couple of scenes that would have made him memorable, stalking his victims wearing a George W. Bush latex mask, but this was short-lived as the rest of the film had him face-naked and spatting out his flashbacks like the old shell-shocked coot that he is.
+He had a couple of scenes that would have made him memorable, stalking his victims wearing a George W. Bush latex mask, but these were short-lived as the rest of the film have him face-naked and spatting out his flashbacks like the old shell-shocked coot that he is.
 Scary?
 Maybe, but it's leaning to "eye-rollingly tiresome".
 The least the producers can do is juice up the killings a bit but no, even in that department it's disappointingly dull.